elunna/nerfhack-changelog/README.md

 * Confers see invisible and stun resistance when worn.

 ### Serenity
-* This silver spear has some nice benefits when wielded:
 * +d10 damage
 * counters 80% of monster spells whilst wielded
-* whenever it successfully counters, it adds a2d6 penalty delay to the casters "mspec_used", making the caster require more time to recover
+* whenever it successfully counters, the caster briefly requires more time to recover and cast another spell
 * blocks you from casting spells when wielded
 * blocks aggravate monster and conflict
 * blocks barbarian blood rage from activating if wielded